oVirt/ovirt-site/source/develop/release-management/features/storage/multipath-events.html.md

 ## Open Issues

-- Connecting to a new ISCSI storage server will trigger a lot of events, that are not useful to the user.
-- In a scale environment, issue on the storage server or network can trigger an event storm.
+- In a scale environment, issue on the storage server or network can trigger a lot of events.
+(Note that the events are generated per hosts and not per path).